 Nepal… one of the most beautiful countries I have ever visited.
-In March 2016, I decided to visit a Nepalese friend who went back to his homeland after we graduated together in the Netherlands.
+I decided to visit a Nepalese friend who went back to his homeland after we graduated together in the Netherlands.
 During my time in Nepal, I took more than 1000 photos with my ‘GoPro Hero 4 black’.
-This post will show 30 photos that probably will make you want to visit Nepal immediately!
+This post will show my 30 favorite photos that probably will make you want to visit Nepal immediately!

 After the trek I stayed in Pokhara for a while.
 Pokhara is the second largest city of Nepal.
 The city has a beautiful lake and is surrounded by the Himalayas.
 The city is mainly visited by hippies and backpackers.